grahamdfriedman12/graham-friedman-independent-projects/platform-selection-engine/README.md

 **Role:** Author, Framework Designer
 **Methods:** Weighted multi-criteria decision analysis, TCO modeling, PERT three-point estimation, AHP criteria weighting, Monte Carlo simulation, sensitivity analysis, executive communication

-## Deliverables

-**Full Framework:** the-platform-selection-engine.pdf
-*(Large file, click the link above, and if it does not display immediately, use the Download button left of the pencil icon on the right-hand side of the screen to view.)*

 ## Project Overview

 Most platform decisions are made on sticker price and a feature checklist.
 This framework argues both are misleading: bundled pricing hides the true cost, and a capability that technically exists but needs a three-week build is not the same as one that works on day one.
 The engine is a repeatable method for turning a messy, high-stakes selection into a defensible, dollar-based recommendation a leadership committee can act on.